View a comprehensive list of FAQs or Contact us

 This design also ensures that the network will continue to function in the advent of a network partition, by being able to use finality as a mechanism for the network to adjust operational paramaters governing speed and security that are currently static in other chains The Consensus layer will continue to operate, and finality will resume once the network is healthy again.
 Watch our Chief Science Advisor, Professor Jesper Buus Nielsen, give an in-depth presentation of our two-layer consensus mechanism in this video.

-Ideally, a node would have a system with at least 32GB of memory, a CPU with eight cores, at a minimum connection of 1,000Mbps, for optimal performance.
+Ideally, a node would have a system with at least 16GB of memory, a CPU with four cores, at a minimum connection of 1,000Mbps, for optimal performance.
 However, it will also be possible to run a Concordium node with regular consumer hardware.

 The Identity Layer is comprised of several actors: users, trusted identity issuers, the Foundation, and revokers.
 Trust identity issuers provide users with identity objects to serve as validations of the individual’s identity, including proofs of certain attributes such as their age and nationality for example.
 The user can deploy accounts with all, or a subset, of the proofs from their identity object attached.
 This takes place on-chain, except for the identity objects themselves, which are stored off-chain.
 All identity-related transactions are governed by this engine.
 Renowned cryptographer, Professor Ivan Damgård gives an excellent overview of Concordium’s Identity layer in this video.